Last Updated on September 17, 2023 by The Noms

 The buttered brown sugar syrup brings a rich deep sweetness, and a beautiful caramel color, plus a hint of buttery flavor.
-The hint of butter adds another dimension of flavor to the syrup, making this more than just a sweet addition.
+The hint of butter extract adds another dimension of flavor to the syrup, making this more than just a sweet addition.

-What would Harry Potter Think?
+Harry Potter Drinks

 No magical inspired cocktail would be complete with out a little showmanship!
 We dropped in a couple of pea sized chunks of dry ice which quickly chills down the drink while causing it to bubble and smoke.

-The resulting fog and bubbles definitely feels like something that a wizard would dream up, and the dry ice imparts just a hint of bitterness to the Bourbon Butterbeer.
+The resulting fog and bubbles definitely feels like something that a wizard would dream up, and the dry ice imparts just a hint of bitterness to the Bourbon Butter beer.
 This helps keep this version of Butterbeer balanced and refreshing.